Featuring lectures by leading academics and practitioners in blockchain consensus, covering the latest developments in the area.

 This summer school will feature lectures by leading academics and practitioners in the area, and will bring attendees up to date on the latest developments.

 Hosted by the Columbia-Ethereum Research Center for Blockchain Protocol Design.
-There is no registration fee — space is limited and attendance is by application.

 The Columbia-Ethereum Center for Blockchain Protocol Design brings together the multi-disciplinary expertise at Columbia to advance the performance, security, robustness, and economics of blockchain technology — drawing on distributed systems, game theory, cryptography, and more.